barretron/fez.github.io/docs.md

 <a name="imperative"></a>
 ### Imperative Mode

-    This section describes how imperative mode will behave.
-It isn't implemented yet.

 Fez is opinionated about how build specs should be defined.
 You need to know or be able to derive with the help of the `rule` functions your entire dependency tree at the beginning of the build.
 Dynamic outputs, i.e from tools which output